Cupid-Witha-Bazooka/Cupid-Witha-Bazooka/README.md

 - 💞️ I’m looking to collaborate on basic understanding of coding
 - 📫 How to reach me crash_an_burn@icloud.com
 - 😄 Pronouns: Marine
-- ⚡ Fun fact: i'm self taught a year and a half ago.
+- ⚡ Fun fact: I'm self taught a year and a half ago.
 I couldn't get on a zoom meeting from lack of computer knowledge.

 <!---
 Cupid-Witha-Bazooka/Cupid-Witha-Bazooka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.